aollagnier/CyberAgression-Large/README.md

 Context: This label is used to establish the context within which these messages are situated, particularly as responses in a conversation.
 It provides insights into the surrounding circumstances and helps in better understanding the comments.

+Moreover, this resource incorporates annotations contributed by three annotators, facilitating the adoption of computational methodologies aligned with the emerging perspectivist trend in machine learning.
+Each tab within every file corresponds to the annotations provided by an individual annotator.

 2) FORMAT

 Instances are included in CSV format as follows: